-If you think that you have typed something incorrectly, before you press Enter, press the Backspace key enough times (or more) to rub out whatever you typed, and start again.
+If you think that you have typed something incorrectly, before you press Enter, press the Backspace key at least enough times to rub out whatever you typed, and start again.

 On some hardware, the numeric keypad is not activated at this point.
 So, if you wish to use the numeric keypad, you might find that you must press Num Lock.
 You'll have to figure whether or not you need this out on your own hardware; or just use the number keys above the letters.

 Press Enter when finished.
 The cursor will move to the start of the next line.
 The computer might take a minute or so to continue, because some of the startup work is hidden for a while.

 If you get the error, "No key available with this passphrase," despite trying carefully repeatedly, see the warning about keyboards in Choosing a passphrase and password.